 The morning low of 25° was the coldest reading on the holiday since 1994's 21°.

-For the third year in a row the high temperature went above 60° on the holiday, the first time that happened on St. Patrick's Day in more than 20 years (since 1989 thru 1991).
+For the third year in a row the high temperature went above 60° on the holiday, the first time it happened on St. Patrick's Day in more than 20 years (1989 thru 1991).
 It was also the fourth year in a row with above average temperatures, something that hadn't happened since the 1930s.